 The Spekulatius isn’t an Austrian specialty: the Dutch, Belgians and Germans also make it.

-Here in Vienna, the nut version is particularly popular, where the back of the biscuit is covered in slices of almonds.
-There’s also a butter version, which contains more…um…butter.
+Here in Vienna, the nut version is particularly popular, where the back of the biscuit contains thin slices of almonds.
+There’s also a butter version, which involves more…um…butter.

 Give them a try, because the flavour is really quite distinctive.
 But I wouldn’t recommend them as gifts.
 They’re quite brittle and fragile, as the dough doesn’t rise much.
 So they might not survive the journey home in one piece.